echlebek/grill/README.md

   * PCRE is not supported.
 Instead, Go's regexp language is.
   * Short flags are not supported.

+Additional differences:
+  * glob keyword: Use `**` to glob across directory separators.

 There are probably lots of bugs at this point, bug reports and test cases would be appreciated.